Nordstrom/ctrace/README.md

 * **[ctrace-zipkin](https://github.com/Nordstrom/ctrace-zipkin)** - Canonical OpenTracing translation to Zipkin format (FUTURE)

-## Canonical Format
+## Canonical Events
-The format is JSON and is used to output data from a [Span](https://github.com/opentracing/specification/blob/master/specification.md) for 3 events:
+ctrace supports 2 modes of output.

+* **Single-Event**: In this mode only one output event is sent per Span.
+This mode is the default mode.
+* **Multi-Event**: In this mode multiple output events are sent per Span.

+### Single-Event Mode
+In this mode the following output event is sent per Span.
+This mode is the default mode.

+* **Finish-Span** - This event is triggered when Span.Finish is called to finish or close the Span.
+In this mode, the tags, logs, and baggage are all collected during the Span lifetime and output when Span.Finish is called.

+### Multi-Event Mode
+In this mode output a sent for Start-Span, Log, and Finish-Span events.
+Logs only are only output for the log corresponding to the event begin output.
+Here are the output events for multi-event mode.

 * **Start-Span** - This event is triggered when Tracer.StartSpan is called to create a new Span.
 * **Log** - This event is triggered when Span.Log is called to log an event within the Span.
 * **Finish-Span** - This event is triggered when Span.Finish is called to finish or close the Span.

+## Canonical Format
+The format is JSON and is used to output data from a [Span](https://github.com/opentracing/specification/blob/master/specification.md).

 Here is the format: